On uniqueness properties of solutions of the generalized fourth-order Schr\"odinger equations: Lower Bound Estimates

 \section{Lower Bound Estimates}

-In this section, we show a lower bound for solutions with {\it fast decay}, which will be used in the next section to prove the main theorem within a contradiction argument. \begin{lem}[Lower bounds] Let $u\in C^1([0,1] : H^3(\mathbb{R}^d))$ solve \eqref{eq 4SE} and let $B_R :=\{x\in\mathbb{R}^d:|x|\le R\}$.
+In this section, we prove a lower bound for solutions with {\it fast decay}, which will be used in the next section to prove the main theorem by way of a contradiction argument. \begin{lem}[Lower bounds] Let $u\in C^1([0,1] : H^3(\mathbb{R}^d))$ solve \eqref{eq 4SE} and let $B_R :=\{x\in\mathbb{R}^d:|x|\le R\}$.

 If

 for some $A, L > 0$.

 Then there exists $R_0 = R_0 (d, A, L) >0$ and $c= c(d)$ such that